tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Using BOTH XPT2036_Touchscreen AND Adafruit_ILI9341 (TFT LCD display) in your project

-The pair of files *TS_ILI9341_map.h* and *.cpp* provide mapping services to map between touchscreen coordinates and TFT LCD display coordinates.
+The pair of files *TS_ILI9341.h* and *.cpp* provide touch and release event services for responding to touch and release events, and mapping services to map between touchscreen coordinates and TFT LCD display coordinates.
 The display must use an ILI9341 controller, and the library requires the use of additional libraries *Adafruit_ILI9341* and *Adafruit-GFX-Library* to support the TFT display.
 If you want to use the touchscreen this way and you haven't done so already, add those libraries to your Arduino IDE.

 ### Include files

-At the start of your project .ino file, where you #include other files, #include *TS_ILI9341_map.h*:
+At the start of your project .ino file, where you #include other files, #include *TS_ILI9341.h*:

 ```
-#include <TS_ILI9341_map.h>
+#include <TS_ILI9341.h>
 ```

 Including the above file also causes the following to automatically be included: